Revit Running Slow in 2026? 18 Proven Performance Fixes to Speed Up Any Revit Model

 Fixes:

-• Set Windows to High Performance
+• Set the Windows power profile to High Performance

-• Kill background syncing
+• Kill background syncing (OneDrive, Dropbox) on Revit project folders

-• Update GPU drivers
+• Update GPU drivers quarterly

-• Set Revit.exe to High Priority
+• Set `Revit.exe` to High Priority in Task Manager

-A shocking number of architects are running Revit on machines that can’t handle Outlook.
+shocking number of architects are running Revit on machines that can’t handle Outlook.
 Don’t be cheap; spend the money on proper Revit hardware.
 A slow Revit model will cost you more than a decent computer ever will.

 2. Model Bloat: The Digital Hoarding Problem